 - Visas - Are you eligible?
 Can you apply before on on arrival?
 Cost?
 Duration?

 - Travel insurance Are you going to be bungee-jumping, hiking, elephant-riding?
 Check your activities will be covered.

 - Police check or a DBS certificate If working with children, do you require certification?

 - Special equipment or clothing

-Each project will have different levels of support.
-Usually you'll have the support and guidance you need to prepare for your adventure and the organisation should be able to give you a name and contact details for someone where you will be volunteering who you can turn to for advice once you get there.
+Each organisation will provide varying levels of support.
+Usually, you'll have the support and guidance you need to prepare for your adventure and the organisation should be able to give you a name and contact details for a local contact where you will be volunteering who you can turn to for advice once you get there.
 This may be someone who works for the charity, a member of the local community who is helping the project or a more experienced volunteer.
 It’s good to be as independent as possible, but as with all volunteering projects, things may not always go according to plan and it’s great to know you have someone you can turn to ask advice about the best way forward.

 A lot of the thinking or research you need to do for your time away will be to do with your actual destination i.e. the country and what life is like in that particular area.
 Here are some pointers:

 - Will it be safe?
 The Foreign & Commonwealth Office travel advise website is a great place to start and you can search for advice about specific countries as well as getting general travel advice.

 - Where will you live?
 Is accommodation included in the project or can they suggest somewhere that is cost-effective and safe.